FACT FOCUS

 established in 2015 serves as an important platform for

-partners to jointly organize training programs attended
+Taiwan, the US, Japan, Australia and other like-minded partners to jointly organize training programs attended

 by officials and experts from around the world.
-Over the
+Over

-health, law enforcement, cybersecurity, energy security,
+public health, law enforcement, cybersecurity, energy

-media literacy, women’s empowerment, humanitarian
+security, media literacy, women’s empowerment,

-assistance and disaster relief.
-GCTF continues to expand
+humanitarian assistance and disaster relief.
+The GCTF

-in terms of participating countries and the range of
+continues to expand in terms of participating countries

-issues addressed.
+and the range of issues addressed.

-Taiwan’s reaction to the coronavirus pandemic, featuring
+Taiwan’s reaction to the coronavirus pandemic,

-high-tech contact tracing and transparent sharing of
+featuring high-tech contact tracing and transparent

-allies on coronavirus vaccine development and studies.
+with natural allies on coronavirus vaccine development

 Widely celebrated for saving lives and strengthening